STK-MAT4700 – Introduction to Mathematical Finance and Investment Theory

 Recommended previous knowledge

-MAT1100 – Calculus, MAT1110 – Calculus and linear algebra, MAT1120 – Linear algebra and STK1100 – Probability and statistical modelling.
-It will be useful to have taken STK2130 – Modelling by Stochastic Processes.
+- It may also be useful to have taken STK2130 – Modelling by Stochastic Processes

-- 10 credits overlap with STK-MAT3700 – An Introduction to mathematical finance
+- 10 credits overlap with STK-MAT3700 – Introduction to Mathematical Finance and Investment Theory.

 4 hours of lectures/exercises per week throughout the semester.

 The course may be taught in Norwegian if the lecturer and all students at the first lecture agree to it.

 Final written exam 4 hours which counts 100 % towards the final grade.

 This course has 1 mandatory assignment that must be approved before you can sit the final exam.